ayansengupta17/tiff2pdf/Readme.md

 # tiff2pdf
-A simple package to convert tiff images to pdf
+A simple package to convert a batch of tiff images to pdf files.

 # Install
 `git clone https://github.com/ayansengupta17/tiff2pdf.git`